How to Record and Edit Your First Online CoursePlatform Review

 So congratulations, you are now ready to record your very first online course!

-The question now is: what do you do next?
-How do exactly the course recording and production process work?
-What are the pitfalls to avoid, what is the most efficient way of producing online courses?
+The question now is: what is the best way to record online course content?
+How do you edit an online class?
+What are the pitfalls to avoid, and what is the most efficient way of producing online courses?

-That is what we will be explaining in detail in this guide, assuming no prior experience recording and editing any type of videos, we will explain everything from scratch from first principles.
+That is what we will be explaining in detail in this guide, assuming no prior experience recording and editing any type of video, we will explain everything from scratch from first principles.

 Don't worry, as it's a lot simpler than it might sound at this stage.
 We will teach the simplest and most effective technique of recording and editing great video course lessons.

-This video editing guide is specifically meant for online course creators that want to create great video lessons without having to become video editing wizards.
+This video producing and editing guide is specifically meant for online course creators that want to create great video lessons without having to become video editing wizards.

 Notice that there is a lot to know about video editing, it's a profession after all.
 But the truth is that most online course creators are not professional video editors.

-So how do they manage to produce great-looking videos?
+So how do they make videos for their online classes?
 The key is to focus on learning only the video recording and editing skills that you need specifically for recording educational videos, and not much more.

 And it's in those essential skills and those skills only that we will be focusing on in this guide.